 |---|---|---|

-Conciseness | The skill is mostly efficient with good code examples, but includes some unnecessary elements: the 'When to Use' section appears twice, the introductory paragraph restates the description, the priority table adds moderate value but could be leaner, and some WRONG/CORRECT pairs are verbose when the correct pattern alone would suffice for Claude. | 2 / 3 |
+Conciseness | The skill is mostly efficient with good code examples, but includes some unnecessary elements: the 'When to Use' section appears twice, the priority table adds moderate value but could be leaner, and some CORRECT/WRONG pairs are verbose when the correct pattern alone would suffice.
+The 'Limitations' boilerplate at the end is generic filler. | 2 / 3 |

-Actionability | Every section provides fully executable, copy-paste ready TypeScript and HTML code with clear CORRECT/WRONG patterns.
+Actionability | Every rule includes fully executable, copy-paste-ready TypeScript and HTML code examples with clear CORRECT/WRONG patterns.
 Specific imports, decorators, and configurations are shown rather than described abstractly. | 3 / 3 |

-Workflow Clarity | The content is well-organized by priority categories with clear checklists, but it's fundamentally a reference guide rather than a workflow.
-There are no validation checkpoints, feedback loops, or sequenced multi-step processes for applying these optimizations to an existing codebase. | 2 / 3 |
+Workflow Clarity | The content is organized by priority categories with clear checklists, but it's primarily a reference guide rather than a workflow.
+There are no validation checkpoints, feedback loops, or sequenced steps for applying these optimizations to an existing codebase.
+For a performance optimization skill that could involve destructive refactoring, some verification guidance would be valuable. | 2 / 3 |

-Progressive Disclosure | The content is a single monolithic file (~350 lines) that could benefit from splitting detailed sections (SSR, state management, etc.) into separate files.
-The external resource links at the bottom are helpful, but the inline content is heavy for a SKILL.md overview.
-The checklists at the end provide good summary structure. | 2 / 3 |
+Progressive Disclosure | The content is well-structured with clear headers and a priority table for navigation, but at ~400 lines it's a monolithic document that could benefit from splitting detailed sections (SSR, state management, etc.) into separate files.
+The external resource links at the bottom are helpful but the inline content is heavy for a SKILL.md overview. | 2 / 3 |

 Total | 9 / 12 Passed |